Can Roofers Work in the Rain? - These Conditions Make Roof Work Impossible

 Wind Speed Guidelines for Roofing:

-• Light Winds (10–15 mph): Typically safe for most projects, especially inspections or minor repairs.
+- Light Winds (10–15 mph): Typically safe for most projects, especially inspections or minor repairs.

-• Moderate Winds (15–30 mph): Riskier; roofers may delay work depending on project complexity and height.
+- Moderate Winds (15–30 mph): Riskier; roofers may delay work depending on project complexity and height.

-• Strong Winds (30+ mph): Unsafe for any roofing work.
+- Strong Winds (30+ mph): Unsafe for any roofing work.
 Projects are postponed to prevent accidents and material damage.

 What Happens If It Rains During a Roofing Project?

--Protective Measures: Roofers quickly cover exposed areas with waterproof tarps or sheeting to shield the structure from moisture.
+- Protective Measures: Roofers quickly cover exposed areas with waterproof tarps or sheeting to shield the structure from moisture.

-Get Free Quotes from Trusted Roofers
+Get Quotes from Available Roofers

 FAQs About Roofing in the Rain